-Croissants start with a basic yeast dough rolled out, folded around some butter, then rolled out and folded and rolled out and folded and rolled out and folded.
+Croissants start with a basic yeast dough.
+After rising, the dough is rolled out, folded around some butter, then rolled out and folded and rolled out and folded and rolled out and folded.

 Freezing Croissants

-One of the great things about this recipe is you can freeze it at just about any stage and continue making them later.
-I labelled the recipe, which is why it looks so long at first glance.
+One of the great things about this recipe is you can stop and freeze it at just about any stage and continue making them later.
+I labelled the recipe, which is another reason it looks so long at first glance.

 I doubled the dough the first time I made them and froze half of it.